LeaVerou/lea.verou.me/blog/2023/user-centered-decisions/index.md

 ## Overall

 While all three are very important, they are not *equally* important.
-In broad strokes, usually:
+In broad strokes, usually, **Utility > Usability > Evolution**.
+Here’s why:

 * [**Utility > Usability**](https://elezea.com/2016/01/utility-is-more-important-than-usability/):
 If a product does not provide value, *people leave*, even if it provides a fantastic user experience for the few and/or niche use cases it actually serves.
-* **Usability > Evolution**, since the latter is a long-term / more speculative concern, whereas the former a more immediate / higher confidence one.
+* **Usability > Evolution**, since Evolution is a long-term / more speculative concern, whereas Usability a more immediate / higher confidence one.

-I would suggest 3:2:1 ratio between Utility, Usability, and Evolution as a starting point, tweaking depending on the product and its environment.
-For example:
+The exact weights depend on the product and its environment, but you can use a 3:2:1 ratio between them as a starting point.
+A few things to consider:
 - **Competition**: If a product is competing in a space where use cases are already covered very well, but by products with poor usability, *Usability* becomes more important.
 In fact, many successful products were actually usability innovations: The Web, Dropbox, the iPhone, Zoom, and many others.
 - **Ease of changes**: [Change is always hard](https://www.intercom.com/blog/navigating-the-complexity-of-change-aversion/).
-However, for some products, it‘s a lot harder, making a solid *Evolution* path more important.
+However, for some products, it’s a lot harder, making a solid *Evolution* path more important.
 Web technologies are an extreme example: it is almost impossible to remove or change anything, ever, as there are billions of uses in the wild, no way to migrate them, and no control over them.
+Instead, changes have to be built as *new* technologies or addition to existing ones.
 - **Complexity**: The more complexity increases, the more important it becomes to keep further increase at bay, so *Evolution* becomes more important.

 It is also important to be cognizant of the interplays between these various factors: